upros/acme-integrations/draft-friel-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA, and how this fits in with the TEAP-BRSKI proposal.

-[todo: Similar to the previous section, it is TBD exactly how the Pledge determines what Subject/SAN to put in the CSR request.]
+Similar to baseline TEAP, the TEAP server can use the CSR-Atributes TLV to tell tell the peer what atributes to include in its CSR request.

 ~~~
 +--------+                +-------------+         +------+   +------+